slackapi/bolt-js/docs/_future/app_manifests.md

 Locate the file named `manifest.js` within your application.
 This will likely be in your project's root directory or a `manifest` folder.

-Inside the manifest file, you will find an `export default Manifest` block that defines the app's configuration:
+Inside the manifest file, you will find an `module.exports = Manifest({})` block that defines the app's configuration:

 ```javascript
 // manifest/manifest.js

 const { Manifest } = require('@slack/bolt');
 const { TimeOffWorkflow } = require('./workflow/approval');